River Raid: Reception

-For the game's various ports, The Video Game Update praised the Intellivision version of the game, noting its "beautiful, brightly colored graphics and exciting game play", feeling that the game plays most like the Atari 2600 game, with superior graphics.
-Scott Mace of InfoWorld found the Atari home computer version of the game more challenging than the Atari 2600 version and that it outshone other similar games such as Caverns of Mars (1981).
+For the various ports, The Video Game Update praised the Intellivision version, noting its "beautiful, brightly colored graphics and exciting game play", feeling that it plays most like the Atari 2600 game, with superior graphics.
+Scott Mace of InfoWorld found the Atari home computer version more challenging than the Atari 2600 version and that it outshone other similar games such as Caverns of Mars (1981).
 Mace found the biggest flaw was the lack of a dial-like device to turn the controller, as the Atari joystick made for "a lousy steering device".
 Antic in 1984 said that the Atari 8-bit version was identical to the 2600 original, but with slightly "spiffed up ... game visuals".
 Craig Holyoak of the Deseret News praised River Raid on the ColecoVision as "one of the most playable and entertaining of all war games".

 The Commodore 64 (C64) version had reviews in computer magazines Your 64 and Commodore Horizons finding the graphics average, with the latter publication saying that the game was enjoyable despite the lack of quality graphics rather than because of them.
 While Home Computing Weeklys review found the game tedious after extended play sessions, the Your 64 review found it better than the console game.

 River Raid received the award for "1984 Best Action Videogame" and a Certificate of Merit in the category of "1984 Best Computer Action Game" at the 5th annual Arkie Awards.
 The judges Bill Kunkel and Arnie Katz described it as "provid[ing] the brand of non-stop excitement the blast brigaders adore".
 The Video Game Update awarded River Raid as the Game of the Year for the Atari 2600 in their Awards of Excellence 1983.